 To become a member of WAF you will need to register here.
 Registering is very straight-forward, and you don’t need anything except a laptop, tablet or phone and 10 minutes of time.

-Please be advised that a social worker will need to confirm your status as an adopter, or prospective adopter who has been approved at stage 2.
+Please be advised that a social worker will need to confirm your status as an adopter, or prospective adopter at stage 2.
 This is for security reasons.
 You can read the Terms and Conditions of WAF Membership here.